googleapis/genai-toolbox/README.md

 ## Getting Started

-### Installing
+### Installing the server
 <!-- {x-release-please-start-version} -->
+For the latest version, check the [releases page][releases] and use the following instructions for your OS and CPU architecture.

 <details open>
 <summary>Binary</summary>

-Check for the latest version on the [releases page][releases] and use the following instructions for your OS and CPU architecture.

 [releases]: https://github.com/googleapis/genai-toolbox/releases